At least 10 dead, 55 injured as bus of Hindu pilgrims falls into gorge in Indian-controlled Kashmir

-SRINAGAR, India (AP) — A bus carrying Hindu pilgrims to a shrine in Indian-controlled Kashmir skid off a highway bridge into a Himalayan gorge Tuesday, killing at least 10 people and injuring 55, police said.
+SRINAGAR, India (AP) — A bus carrying Hindu pilgrims to a shrine in Indian-controlled Kashmir skidded off a highway bridge into a Himalayan gorge Tuesday, killing at least 10 people and injuring 55, police said.

-The bus was on way to Katra town from the northern state of Punjab’s Amritsar city when it fell into the gorge near Jammu city, police said.
+The bus was on the way to Katra town from the northern state of Punjab’s Amritsar city when it fell into the gorge near Jammu city, police said.

 Local police officer Chandan Kohli told reporters that the bus was overloaded.
 He said the dead were from India’s eastern Bihar state.

-Residents and authorities rushed to the accident spot and launched a rescue operation.
+Residents and authorities rushed to the accident and launched a rescue operation.
 The injured have been hospitalized.

 The shrine of Vaishno Devi in Katra is highly revered by Hindus and hundreds of thousands visit it every year.